edx/insights/README.md

 * For events to flow in, a decorator in core.views must be called.
 This must be iported from the main appliction.
+* Sometimes, the network transparency isn't quite right.
+This is a bug.
-* Number 1 bug: Python path issues if you have this installed and are developing from source.
+* Are there still any Python path issues if you have this installed and are developing from source?

 Product Backlog
 ---------------